Cancelled: Thursday, March 5 Training 10K Workout due to ice/snow

 FREQUENTLY ASKED QUESTIONS

 Q: What is the cost of registration and how do I register?

 A: The cost is $125.
-Registration for the Spring Training 10K Program is now open!
-Click here to register.
+Registration for the Spring Training 10K Program is closed.
 Registration for the Fall 2015 Program will open early Summer 2015.
 Please note that registration for the race is not included.

 Q: What are the requirements for joining?

 A: You are required to currently be able to run (run/walk) three miles comfortably and must be injury-free for a minimum of six months.
 You must also be currently running a minimum of three days a week.
 We have these requirements to prevent injuries and to make sure this is the best experience it can be for you.
 We want everyone to succeed.
 Additionally, participants must be 18 or older to take part in the Training 10K Program.

 Q: Do I have to be running the same goal race as the program is designed for?

 A: No, you are more than welcome to run ANY race and still train with us!

 Q: I am a very slow runner, is this still the right program for me?